-Based on the alternatives analysis, Alternative 4, the north-south building layout with purchase of off-site compensatory wetland mitigation credits from the Port of Tacoma Upper Clear Creek Mitigation Bank, would best meet the Project purpose and need.
+Based on the alternatives analysis, Alternative 4, the north-south building layout, with on-site buffer enhancement and purchase of off-site compensatory wetland mitigation credits from the Mitigation Bank, would best meet the Project purpose and need.
 It would meet the minimum of 500,000 square feet of warehouse capacity within 5 miles of the Port and I-5 via State Route 167.
 Alternative 3 would not achieve a minimum 500,0000-square-foot warehouse capacity, would not maximize the appropriately zoned use of the property.
-Alternative 4 would achieve a net improvement in habitat quality through the purchase of 0.159 wetland credits at the Upper Clear Creek Mitigation Bank Site by generating higher-value wetlands off site but within the bank's service area.
+Alternative 4 would achieve a net improvement in habitat quality through wetland buffer enhancement and the purchase of 0.079 wetland credit at the Mitigation Bank Site by generating higher-value wetlands off-site but within the Mitigation Bank's service area.